juniorsii/LoginRegistrationVue/README.md

-# Aires Login Vue
+# Login and Registration Vue

 Vue - User Registration and Login

-<b>login tester</b>
-ricksanchez@email.com
-pass: 123456

-ou, se preferir, crie um usuário de forma livre para acessar.